kubevirt/kubevirt.github.io/pages/summit.md

 ## Program

-We are currently working to have a public schedule by February 2nd.
+We are currently working to post a public schedule by February 2nd.

 ## Sponsors